DuncanMoyo/gym-typescript/README.md

 # Duncan's Evo Gym

-Welcome to the TypeScript Gym!
+Welcome to the Evolution Gym!
 This project is hosted at [https://d6505744.gym-typescript-cgl.pages.dev/](https://github.com/DuncanMoyo/gym-typescript).

 ## Overview

-TypeScript Gym is a collection of TypeScript exercises designed to help you improve your TypeScript skills.
+Evolution Gym is a collection of TypeScript exercises designed to help you improve your TypeScript skills.
 The exercises cover a wide range of topics and difficulty levels, making it suitable for both beginners and experienced developers.

 ## Getting Started

-To get started with TypeScript Gym, follow these steps:
+To get started with Evolution Gym, follow these steps:

 1. Clone the repository: `git clone https://github.com/DuncanMoyo/gym-typescript.git`
 2. Navigate to the project directory: `cd gym-typescript`